vsbron/course-react2023-use-popcorn/README.md

 - Search field that allows to search a movie;
 - Search results section that displays up to 10 items;
 - Selected movie details list including poster, release date, actors, etc...
+- Option to rate the movie with 1-10 stars;
+- Option to add the movie to the watched movie list;
+- Average ratings and runtime for watched movie list;

 ## Details